White Jamaicans: Demographic history

+Christopher Columbus, the first European to arrive in Jamaica, claimed the island for Spain on May 3, 1494, during his second voyage to the New World.

-The proportion of white people among the overall population in Jamaica has varied considerably since the establishment of a permanent Spanish settlement in 1509 by Juan de Esquivel.
-The native Taíno people were virtually extinct by 1600 and the island's population of about 3,000 was then overwhelmingly European.
-However, over the next century a significant numbers of African slaves were brought to the island.
-Jamaica became a colony of England in 1655 and a census in 1662 recorded 3,653 whites (87% of the population) and 552 blacks (13% of the population).
+The Spaniards ruled Jamaica for 161 years, thus the proportion of white people among the overall population varied considerably since the establishment of a permanent Spanish settlement in 1509 by Juan de Esquivel.
+By 1600, a vast majority of the native Taíno people were decimated, resulting in the island's population being predominantly European.

+Jamaica became a colony of England in 1655, and a census in 1662 recorded 3,653 whites (87% of the population) and 552 blacks (13% of the population).
 However, by 1673 there were 7,768 whites (45% of the population) and 9,504 blacks (55% of the population).
 By the end of the century only about 7,000 out of a total population of 47,000 (or 15%) were white.
 Most white immigrants were British, many coming voluntarily from other North American colonies or as refugees from colonies like Montserrat and Suriname, which were captured by other European powers.

 By 1734, the proportion of white people had decreased to below 10% of the overall population of Jamaica.
 In 1774, Edward Long estimated that a third of Jamaica's white population were Scottish, mostly concentrated in Westmoreland Parish.
 In 1787, there were only 12,737 whites out of a total population of 209,617.
 There was a flow of French refugees to Jamaica after the Haitian Revolution, though not all remained in the country.
 In the 1830s, over 1,000 Germans immigrated to Jamaica to work on Lord Seaford's estate.
 The 1844 census showed a white population of 15,776 out of a total population of 377,433 (around 4%).
 According to the 1871 census, at least 25% of the population was coloured (having mixed black and white ancestry).

 The 1960 census recorded a white population of 0.77 percent, which decreased to 0.66 in 1970, 0.18 in 2001, and 0.16 in 2011.
 As with most Anglo-Caribbean countries, most Jamaicans who are of mixed ancestry self-report as 'black'.
-In 2011, the CIA World Factbook estimated that the population of Jamaicans who are of mixed European and African ancestry is at about 96%.
+According to the University of the West Indies study (2024 est.), the population of Jamaicans who are of European as well as mixed Afro-European ancestry is approximately 18.3%.